CamLRay/my-portfolio/README.md

 * _HTML_
 * _CSS_
 * _Git_
+* _Bootstrap 4.5_

 ## Description

-_This webpage exists to act as a portfolio for future projects developed by Cameron Ray and contributors during his enrollment in the Epicodus intro to programming class._
+_This webpage exists to act as a portfolio for future projects developed by Cameron Ray and contributors during his enrollment in the Epicodus intro to programming class.
+The page utlizes project specific css for the My Projects section.
+The About me and Below uses the Bootstrap 4.5 framework._

 ## Setup/Installation Requirements